-RKI Instruments, Inc. recommends using a ClO_2 generator to set the ClO_2 detector's response reading.
-The flow rate on the generator needs to be set to 0.5 LPM and RKI Instruments, Inc. recommends that 0.5 ppm ClO_2 be used.
-If a ClO_2 generator is used for calibration, the steps related to the use of a calibration gas cylinder in the instructions below can be disregarded.
+- If a Cl2 cylinder is used for calibration, RKI Instruments, Inc. recommends using 2 ppm of Cl2 and setting the ClO2 reading to 0.8 ppm. - If a ClO2 generator is being used, the generator's flow rate should be set to 0.5 LPM.
+RKI Instruments, Inc. recommends that 0.5 ppm ClO2 be used.
+The steps related to use of a calibration gas cylinder in the following instructions can be disregarded.